 Measures the level of apolipoprotein B (apo-B) to help assess risk for heart disease

 The B-Type Natriuretic Peptide (BNP) blood test measures the level of BNP, an amino acid polypeptide secreted by the heart.

-CRP blood test measures the level of C-reactive protein (CRP) to help assess risk for heart disease
+hs-CRP blood test measures the level of C-reactive protein (CRP) to help assess risk for heart disease and inflammation.

 This Ayumetrix at home test kit may be used to asses your Cardiac Health by measuring the levels of hs-CRP and Hemoglobin A1C with your Total Cholesterol, LDL, HDL and Triglycerides.

 Measures the number of LDL particles to assess risk for heart disease.
 TEST AVAILABLE ONLY AT QUEST DIAGNOSTICS.